 • Control of professionals' claims: consumers call for lessons to be learned from the automobile pollution scandal

 Interviews with consumers underline their distrust of the origin and reliability of the data.
 Some buyers, more rare, go so far as to ignore the label for these reasons.
 Several European control campaigns (2) have indeed shown large differences in consumption compared to the claims on the label.
-For example, in the project framework MarketWatch funded by the European Commission and at which the UFC - Que Choisir actively participated, near 1 product tested on 5 under estimated its actual consumption.
+For example, in the project framework MarketWatch funded by the European Commission and in which UFC - Que Choisir actively participated, almost 1 product out of 5 underestimated its real consumption.

 The increase in the equipment rate of households with household appliances and electronics increases the cases of breakdown: over a year, 1 in 3 households suffers a breakdown of their household appliances.
 However, driven by increasingly high repair prices (+ 116% in 15 years), and sometimes in the absence of a repairer or spare parts, 40% of consumers then prefer to replace their product rather than have it repaired. .
 These repair barriers could be partially lifted by an evolution of the warranty period, which varies according to the product range.

 The study shows that the consumers surveyed want to be able to make a more rational choice by having information allowing them to know the expected life of the products.
 Here again, economic and ecological issues come together: with this display, sales of the most durable products increase by 56%, even when they are more expensive to buy.

 The UFC-Que Choisir also showed that the longer the guarantee period is perfectly acceptable in terms of price, since passage of two to five years on appliances would increase them than 1% to 3%.

 With these findings, the UFC-Que Choisir, anxious to stimulate a supply of sustainable and less energy-consuming products, demand for national and European authorities: